- by Todd Benadum

 - Robustness: Thanks to their robustness and even heat dissipation, round coils are excellent for heavy-duty applications and operation in challenging environments.

-Rectangular Coils
+Rectangular Transformer Coils

 Rectangular or square coils, also known as layer or disc windings, feature four sides and slightly rounded edges.
 Constructed using flat conductors, they are layered and flat.
 Importantly, they handle radial forces less effectively than their circular counterparts, usually losing their rectangular shape during a short circuit.
 However, there are a few advantages to using rectangular transformer coils.